vawser/Yapped-Rune-Bear/README.md

 Once unpacked, open the regulation.bin file found in the ELDEN RING\Game with Yapped.

 # Issues
-Note that the layouts are incomplete, so using altered params in-game may result in bugged behavior:
+Note that the layouts are incomplete, so using altered params in-game may result in unintended behavior.

-Current known bugs:
- - Saving the EquipParamGoods will result in bugged behavior with Torrent and item UI notifications.
-  - You can workaround this by ensuring the "Params to Ignore" setting has "EquipParamGoods" in its setting string.

 # Warning